NodeMN/Meetups/README.md

 Meetups
 =======

-Information on meetups, past and future
+This repo contains notes on presentations and discussions from NodeMN monthly meetups.